segrax/DrCreep/ReadMe.txt

 -------

 Ed Hobbs, for the original game

-Christian Bauer, for the excellent 'VIC-II' article (https://sh.scs-trc.net/vic/) Dag Lem, for 'reSid' the SID emulation library used Peter Schepers and the authors of the documents contained in his collection (http://ist.uwaterloo.ca/~schepers/formats.html)
+Christian Bauer, for his extremely detailed 'VIC-II' documentation (https://sh.scs-trc.net/vic/)

+Dag Lem, for 'reSid' the MOS6581 SID emulation library (http://en.wikipedia.org/wiki/ReSID)

+Peter Schepers and the authors of the documents contained in his collection (http://ist.uwaterloo.ca/~schepers/formats.html), for the detailed disk format information